degoes-consulting/lambdaconf-2015/speakers/markfarrell/typed-racket-workshop/notes/1-type-annotations.md

    (define age 28)
    ```

-   There's a diagram of Type Racket's numeric type hierarchy in the paper titled [Typing the Number](http://www.ccs.neu.edu/home/stamourv/papers/numeric-tower.pdf), which may be of use to you.
+   There's a diagram of Type Racket's numeric type hierarchy in the paper titled [Typing the Numeric Tower](http://www.ccs.neu.edu/home/stamourv/papers/numeric-tower.pdf), which may be of use to you.

 ### Type Basic Function Definitions